Australia, Say Hello to Tesla Powerwall 3. Now Available.

 The available incentives depend on your situation.
 Here are the official scheme reductions from the NSW Government.

-Even with recent updates as of September 10th from the NSW Government, there is still uncertainty around how the incentive will play out in its infancy.
+Whilst the scheme has been announced with information on the NSW Government’s website, there is still uncertainty around how the incentive will play out in its infancy.

-There are 3 possible ways this could play out.
+There are 2 possible ways this could play out;

 According to the ‘Peak